 The semantic Progress is used to compute the progression of the ongoing work on artifacts.

 It is used in the Roadmap widget at the moment.
-In the longer term, we plan to use it in the Agile Dashboard as well.
+In the longer term, we plan to use it in the Backlog as well.

 Two computation methods are available: based on effort and based on artifact links count.